Walking to Infinity Along Some Number Theory sequences: Initial models of prime walks

-As mentioned above, we observe that the number of appended $3'$s and $9'$s is larger than the number of appended $1'$s and $7'$s.
-This is due to the fact that by modulo $3$ considerations, we can only append $3$ or $9$ to a number $2 \pmod{3}$.
-In particular, this means that when starting with a prime $1 \pmod{3}$, we can only append $1$ or $7$ at most once in our walk, whereas there are no such constrains for $3, 9$.
-We present our models when starting with $3, 9$ in the following section.
+As mentioned above, we observe that the number of appended $3$'s and $9$'s is larger than the number of appended $1$'s and $7$'s.
+This is due to the fact that by modulo $3$ considerations, we can only append $3$ or $9$ to a number $2$ (mod $3$) to keep it a prime.
+In particular, when the starting number is $2\pmod3$, we must append $3$'s and $9$'s, and when it is $1\pmod3$, we can append $1$ or $7$ at most once, and every other digit appended must be $3$ or $9$.\footnote{Since appending 2, 5 or 8 is forbidden for being divisible by 2 or 5, appending a digit either preserves the remainder modulo 3 (the case when appending 3 or 9), or increments it by~1 (the case when appending~1 or~7).
+In a prime walk, the remainder must never be zero, hence leaving at most one chance of appending~1 or~7 (combined) when the starting number is $1\pmod3$, and no chance at all when it is $2\pmod3$.} We present our model when starting with $2$ (mod $3$) in the following section.
+Furthermore, this bias will be seen in our models: indeed, if a number is composite after appending a digit, the digit will not be counted for.
+As the probability of a number being prime immediately after appending $3$ or $9$ is higher than that of being prime immediately after appending $1$ or $7$, the frequency of $3$'s and $9$'s will be higher than that of $1$'s and $7$'s, as can be seen in Tables \ref{table:appending1379<100000}, \ref{table:appending1379}, and \ref{table:appending1379>100000}.